thaume/thaume.github.io/_posts/2014-07-11-ember-data-mastering-async-relationships-part-2.md

 ### The 'projects.new' template

 Now that we have all the data needed, let's build our `<form>`!
-Here is the code:
+Here is the code from `templates/posts/new.hbs`:

 {% highlight html %}
 <form role="form" {{ "{{action 'create' on='submit'" }}}}>